torik42/YaLafi/README.md

   Assume plain-text input, do not evaluate LaTeX syntax.
   This cannot be used together with options --include or --replace.
 - `--list-unknown`<br>
-  Only print list of unknown macros and environments seen outside of maths parts.
+  Only print a list of unknown macros and environments seen outside of maths parts.
 - `--language lang`<br>
   Language code as expected by LT (default: 'en-GB').